ValarValar/FastapiFormTemplates/README.md

     "field_name_2": "phone"
 }
 ```
-Where email, phone, date, text define datatypes of values storing at fields.
+Where _email, phone, date, text_ are available datatypes of fields
 Task requires ___POST endpoint /get_form___ receiving parametrized requests such as: ___?f_name1=value1&f_name2=value2___
-where f_name1 is field name.
+where f_name1 is a field name.
 Then it should validate by value one of specified fields' datatype
 There are only 2 types of answer:
 - Case 1.
 Match: